MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 After completion, the customer will be returned to the `redirect_url` from the transaction request.

-### Step 4: TEST to LIVE
+### Step 4: Push to Live

-#### LIVE environment files
+#### Live environment files

-After testing, you may proceed to change the TEST files to the LIVE files listed below:
+After testing, you may proceed to change the Test files to the Live files listed below:

 * components.js<br>